 Adding some customer testimonials to your website is a powerful trust builder.
-In split tests, we and others have done we see that adding testimonials will increase your conversion rate by two to five times.
-Don’t skip it.
+We and others have done split tests; adding testimonials will increase your conversion rate by two to five times.
+Please don’t skip it.

 Videos are even better.

 Here’s an example from ConversionXL.com about how well social proof works.
-Check out these two pages, Version B has 3 lines of testimonials added.
+Check out these two pages; Version B has 3 lines of testimonials added.
 No names or faces even.
-That one little change increased conversion 34%.
+That one little change increased conversion by 34%.

 8: Pictures of You and Your Team

 People do business with people they feel they know.
 They can’t get to know you can’t see what you look like.
-The web is such an impersonal place that adding pictures of you, your team, your location creates another level of personalisation above and beyond the cockroach and termite images that show on most of your competitors’ websites.
+The web is so impersonal that adding pictures of you, your team, your location creates another level of personalisation above and beyond the cockroach and termite images that show on most of your competitors’ websites.

 Here’s an example from Marketing Sherpa.
-They document well constructed A/B split test where a generic stock image of a call centre woman was put up against a picture of the founder of the business.
+They document a well-constructed A/B split test where a generic stock image of a call centre woman was put up against a picture of the founder of the business.